 On February 24, 2020, the Company entered into a country wide alliance with Barrick Gold Corporation ("Barrick") to jointly explore, develop and mine certain gold mineral properties in Japan (the "Barrick Alliance").
-The Barrick Alliance covers 29 out of 31 projects held by JGKK at that time.
+The Barrick Alliance covered 29 out of 31 projects that were held by JGKK at that time.
 The Barrick Alliance does not include the Ikutahara Project in Hokkaido and the Ohra-Takamine Project in Kyushu and the Company will continue to advance these two projects independently.
-Barrick has funded a 2-year Initial Evaluation Phase comprising a majority of the projects (minimum funding of US\$3 million per year) and has now commenced the funding of a subsequent 3-year Second Evaluation Phase on six projects (minimum funding of US\$4 million per year) that have met Barrick's inclusion criteria and returned 23 projects to the Company.
-The six projects are the Aibetsu, Tenyru, Hakuryu, Togi, Ebino and Mizobe projects.
-In addition, Barrick will continue with its Initial Evaluation Phase on three project areas that were added to the Barrick Alliance following its formation.
-The three projects still being reviewed are the Buho Extension - Nakanosawa, the Aibetsu East Extension, and the Togi Extension.
-Barrick will continue to provide full support and management and sole fund all Barrick Alliance activities.
+Barrick funded a 2-year Initial Evaluation Phase comprising a majority of the projects (minimum funding of US\$3,000,000 per year) and has now commenced the funding of a subsequent 3-year Second Evaluation Phase on three projects (minimum funding of US\$4 million per year) that have met Barrick's inclusion criteria and returned 26 projects to the Company.
+The three projects are the Togi, Hakuryu and Ebino projects.
+Barrick will continue to provide full support and management and sole fund all Barrick Alliance activities for the three selected projects.
 The Company is internally evaluating all projects that Barrick did not select, which remain at an early stage of investigation but offer exploration potential, with a view to determining which to advance independently or by bringing in additional partners.

-The Company acts as the Manager of each project, subject to Barrick's right at any time to become the Manager of a project.
+The Company acts as the Manager of the remaining projects, subject to Barrick's right at any time to become the Manager of a project.
 Barrick may identify a project as a Designated Project at any time during the Initial Evaluation Phase or the Second Evaluation Phase and elect to sole fund to completion of a pre-feasibility study ("PFS").
 Upon completion of a PFS, Barrick will earn a 51% interest in the Designated Project.
 Barrick may elect to continue to sole fund a Designated Project following the completion of a PFS to a bankable feasibility study ("BFS").
 Barrick's interest in the Designated Project at the completion of the BFS will increase to 75%.
 Where Barrick has elected to sole fund a Designated Project through to completion of a BFS, Japan Gold will be fully carried through completion of the BFS and retain a 25% interest in the Designated Project.
 Barrick and Japan Gold established a Technical Committee to, among other matters, provide input in respect of the preparation of programs and budgets for, and the conduct of operations on, projects that are part of the Barrick Alliance.
 All programs and budgets for projects that are part of the Barrick Alliance will be subject to approval by Barrick.
 Under the terms of the Barrick Alliance agreement, if Barrick acquires common shares of Japan Gold and Barrick's ownership interest in Japan Gold is at least 10%, Barrick will have the right, but not the obligation, to appoint a nominee to Japan Gold's Board of Directors.